-4.5 Air ducting

-4.5.1 Compressor house adjustment
+4.5 Air ducting 4.5.1 Compressor house adjustment

 Rotrex can deliver superchargers with 6 different air outlet positions following your order specifications.
-It is possible to change the preset outlet direction carefully applying the following procedure:
+It is possible to change the pre-set outlet direction carefully applying the following procedure:

-- A. First identify the desired outlet direction of the compressor housing respecting the ±15° to horizontal specified in section 4.4.2 - B. Loosen the two large counter-bore bolts securing the compressor housing to the gear housing.
-Do this carefully and only a couple of turns on each screw at a time making sure the compressor housing does not come off at an angle damaging the impeller
+- A. First identify the desired outlet direction of the compressor housing respecting the $\pm 15^{\circ}$ to horizontal specified in Section 4.4.2 - B. Loosen the two large counter-bore bolts securing the compressor housing to the gear housing.
+Do this carefully and only a couple of turns on each screw at a time making sure the compressor housing does not come off at an angle damaging the impeller - C. With the bolts completely removed, the compressor housing can be rotated by hand while still on the gear housing.
+Again, pay attention not to damage the impeller during this operation

-- C. With the bolts completely removed, the compressor housing can be rotated by hand while still on the gear housing.
-Again, pay attention not to damage the impeller during this operation - D. With the compressor outlet at the desired location fit the two bolts and tighten to the torque stated in the respective datasheet.
-Tightening of the two large counter-bore bolts must be done carefully, turning each bolt a couple of turns making sure the compressor housing does not mount with at an angle damaging the impeller
+D. With the compressor outlet at the desired location fit the two bolts and tighten to the torque stated in the respective datasheet.
+Tightening of the two large counterbore bolts must be done incrementally, turning each bolt a couple of turns - making sure the compressor housing is not mounted at an angle; damaging the impeller

-Not following this procedure may result in impeller unbalance and ultimately cause permanent damage of supercharger system and/or other systems in the vehicle.
+Not following this procedure may result in impeller imbalance and ultimately cause permanent damage of supercharger system and/or other systems in the vehicle.

 The supercharger should be delivered to the end user or installer with a pre-set outlet direction.
-In order to support this, every Rotrex unit includes a warning label as shown to the right.
+To support this, every Rotrex unit includes a warning label as shown below.